opbandit/giddy/README.md

 # Giddy
-Giddy is a ruby gem for interacting with the Getty API>
+Giddy is a ruby gem for interacting with the Getty API.

 # Installation